nham/math_notes/notes/linalg/linear_systems.md

 ## Defining matrices
 (This is a new section that I'm writing to take the place of the old introduction).

-The new idea to define $k \times m$ matrices with elements in $\mathbb{F}$ as representations of linear transformations from $\mathbb{F}^m \to \mathbb{F}^k$.
-One can prove that, by choosing the standard bases of $\mathbb{F}^m$ and $\mathbb{F}^k$, there is a one-to-one correspondence between linear maps and matrices.
-So then all of the properties of linear maps between abstract vector spaces hold nearly immediately for vectors once you define matrix multiplication to represent map composition.
 The fact that the set of all $m \times n$ matrices forms an abelian group under matrix addition holds immediately, associativity of matrix multiplication holds immediately, the homogeneity property holds immediately.
 We didn't prove distributivity for abstract linear maps, but we certainly can do that.
 Furthermore, matrix invertibility is all defined, with the properties we expect, like that any matrix with both a left-inverse and a right-inverse has the two equal, and hence it must be an inverse.
 This proves that inverses are unique, and also that invertible matrices must be square.
 We also get that the inverse of $AB$ for invertible matrices $A$ and $B$ is $B^{-1} A^{-1}$, since we've already proven that for arbitrary linear maps.
 Also we get that any left-invertible or right-invertible square matrix is invertible, since we proved that for arbitrary linear maps.

 The key to explaining the pivot analysis is the following theorems.
 For any functions $f, g$ such that $f \circ g$ is well-defined, if $f$ is bijective, then: